KhangNguyen98/apps-on-google-play-market-analysis/README.md

 8. [Problem statment](#problem)

 ## 1. Introduction <a name="introduction"></a>
 People nowadays own a smartphone.
-That leads we to believe that app market has a numerous potential to invest.
-And Playstore is a wonderful resource to gain more insights about that market.
+That leads us to believe that app market has numerous potential to invest.
+And Play Store is one of two wonderful resources to gain more insights from that market.
 !["@"](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)

 ##  2. Understand data <a name="understand"></a>